 What about trees or shrubs that don’t produce flowers of ornamental value?
 Prune your deciduous plants in fall or early spring, and conifers at the end of spring.

 Of course, this seems a bit too simple… Let’s add all the special cases now!
-The following trees needn’t be pruned: fir, albizia, araucaria, birch, camellia, catalpa, cedar, davidia, spruce, gingko, beech, sweetgum, magnolia, mahonia, walnut, pine, tulip tree…
+The following trees needn’t be pruned: fir, albizia, birch, camellia, catalpa, cedar, davidia, spruce, ginkgo, beech, sweetgum, magnolia, mahonia, walnut, pine, tulip tree…

 How to prune

 Disinfect your tools properly after each cut or at least after each plant, to avoid spreading bacteria and fungus spores.
-For larger branches, use two-handed lopers.
+For larger branches, use two-hand lopers.